-Nowadays, most people know Jenna Bush Hager as a Today show correspondent who occasionally fills in for Kathie Lee Gifford or Hoda Kotb.
-Others first think of her as a former First Daughter when her dad, George W. Bush was president.
-But did you know Jenna actually started her career working as a teacher's aide?
-Scroll down to find out Jenna's salary, meet her daughters, and learn more interesting facts about the star!
+Nowadays, most people know Jenna Bush Hager as the new Today cohost who replaced Kathie Lee Gifford.
+Others first think of her as a former first daughter when her dad, George W. Bush was president.
+But did you know Jenna actually started her career working as a teacher’s aide?
+Scroll down to find out Jenna’s salary, meet her daughters, and learn more interesting facts about the star!

 She was a teacher’s aide in Washington DC

-Jenna worked at Elsie Whitlow Stokes Community Freedom Public Charter School for a year and a half back in the mid-2000s before taking a leave of absence in the summer of 2006 to participate in an internship for UNICEF's Educational Policy Department in Latin America, during which she worked in a shelter.
-"It's the most important job there is other an being a parent," Jenna recently said of being a teacher.
+Jenna, 37, worked at Elsie Whitlow Stokes Community Freedom Public Charter School for a year and a half back in the mid-2000s before taking a leave of absence in the summer of 2006 to participate in an internship for UNICEF’s Educational Policy Department in Latin America, during which she worked in a shelter.
+“It’s the most important job there is other an being a parent,” Jenna previously said of being a teacher.